somleng/somleng-project/docs/GETTING_STARTED.md

 # Getting Started

-This guide is intended to get you up and running with Somleng on your machine.
+This guide is intended to get you up and running with Somleng on your local machine.
+It is not intended for production!

 ## Prerequisites